computabeast/qernel/README.md

 my-project/
 ├── README.md
 ├── .gitignore
-├── spec.md                    # Tells the agent what to do here ├── benchmark.md
+├── spec.md                    # Tell the agent what to do here ├── benchmark.md
 ├── qernel.yaml
 ├── requirements.txt